 Kaufman is a somewhat small city located in the state of Texas.
 With a population of 7,156 people and four constituent neighborhoods, Kaufman is the 291st largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kaufman is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kaufman is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kaufman who work in office and administrative support (20.29%), teaching (9.66%), and sales jobs (7.53%).
+Unlike some cities, Kaufman isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kaufman are a mix of both white- and blue-collar jobs.
+Overall, Kaufman is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Kaufman who work in office and administrative support (15.67%), sales jobs (9.75%), and teaching (8.33%).

 As is often the case in a small city, Kaufman doesn't have a public transportation system that people use for their commute.

-The per capita income in Kaufman in 2010 was $17,993, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $71,972 for a family of four.
+The per capita income in Kaufman in 2010 was $18,006, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $72,024 for a family of four.
 However, Kaufman contains both very wealthy and poor people as well.
-Kaufman also has one of the higher rates of people living in poverty in the nation, with 32.11% of its population below the federal poverty line.

-Kaufman is a somewhat ethnically-diverse city.
+Kaufman is an extremely ethnically-diverse city.
 The people who call Kaufman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kaufman residents report their race to be White, followed by Black or African-American.
 Kaufman also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.39% of the city’s residents.
-Important ancestries of people in Kaufman include English, Irish, Italian, and Scottish.
+People of Hispanic or Latino origin account for 28.54% of the city’s residents.
+Important ancestries of people in Kaufman include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Kaufman is English.
 Other important languages spoken here include Spanish and Slavic languages.